siralam/AndroidSampleApp/README.md

 # AndroidSampleApp

+Sometimes when we apply for a new job, the company will tell you to complete an assignment first.
+I believe the objective is to make sure I have the ability to build an app that is elegantly structured.

+So, why don't I just build something one-for-all?

-This is a sample Android app that allows you to query weather data.
-Objective of this app is to demonstrate my ideal app architecture in a simpliest way.
+This is a sample Android app that aims at demonstrating my ideal app architecture in a simpliest way.
+The feature is simple - querying weather data.
+And no styling at all.

 Below shows its current status - what has been implemented, and what is in the planning but not yet implemented.

 If you have any comment, such as if you think something isn't implemented in a correct way, or does not follow best practice, please feel free to open an issue and discuss together.